top of page

 You may need to make lists as a reminder but can manage without them.

-Occasionally forgetting why you entered a room is common.
+Occasionally, forgetting why you entered a room is common.

 Regularly struggling to recall why you entered a room or what you planned to do.

-It's common to sometimes have trouble finding the right word.
+It's common sometimes to have trouble finding the right word.

 When forgetfulness becomes pervasive, such that important dates or events slip by unremembered, it could indicate early signs of dementia.
 It's when you start to ask for the same information over and over, or you can't follow a recipe or keep track of bills — then you are looking at potential dementia signs.